In this article

 - Subscription audit — find the $50-200/month in forgotten subscriptions

-The ADHD Mom Weekly Planner replaces hour-by-hour scheduling with energy blocks (Morning / Afternoon / Evening).
-Includes per-kid tracking, a meal planner with a favorites bank, a brain dump for the mental load, and a self-care tracker that’s checkboxes, not guilt.
+The Family Command Center replaces hour-by-hour scheduling with energy blocks (Morning / Afternoon / Evening).
+Includes per-kid pages, a meal-planning section with a favorites bank, a brain dump for the mental load, and a self-care tracker that’s checkboxes, not guilt.

 The Bundle Play